sdn-and-bgp

 Network Testing

 A stable network results from careful design and testing.
-Although many vendors often perform exhaustive systems testing and provide this via 3rd party testing reports, they cannot reproduce every customer’s environment.
-So to determine your primary data center design, you must conduct your tests.
+Although many vendors often perform exhaustive systems testing and provide this via third-party testing reports, they cannot reproduce every customer’s environment.
+So, to determine your primary data center design, you must conduct your tests.

 Effective testing is the best indicator of production readiness.
 On the other hand, ineffective testing may lead to a false sense of confidence, causing downtime.
 Therefore, you should adopt a structured approach to testing as the best way to discover and fix the defects in the least amount of time at the lowest possible cost.

-In this example, we will have a look at RSVP.
+In this example, we will examine RSVP.
 Resource reservation signals the network and requests a specific bandwidth and delay required for a flow.
-When the reservation is successful, each network component (primarily routers) will reserve the necessary bandwidth and delay.
+When the reservation is successful, each network component (primarily routers) reserves the necessary bandwidth and delay.

 1. First, we need to enable RSVP on all interfaces: ip rsvp bandwidth 128 64